 - Publish Date: 2009/08/16 - (Rev. 2019/05/19)

-Taking care of a mobility scooter battery is essential to maintain its performance in terms of speed and distance per charge.
+Outline: Taking care of a mobility scooter battery is essential to maintain its performance in terms of speed and distance per charge.
 Use the charger that came with your battery for the safest and most efficient charging.
 Greasing the terminals, of the battery is part of keeping the mobility scooter maintained.

 Keep it Charged